MSE News

 Big supermarkets, including Asda, M&S, Sainsbury's, Tesco and Waitrose, have all launched volunteer cards to help you pay anyone buying groceries for you.

 You buy a gift card online for the amount you want, then you can choose to send an email to yourself or direct to your volunteer.
 They'll get a barcode that they can print out and hand over when they're at the till paying for your shopping, or just show the barcode on their phone, or quote the number.
+You can also do this on behalf of family or friends if they're not online but are being helped by a volunteer or neighbour.
+For more ways to pay people back, see MSE Helen's blog Neighbours or volunteers shopping for you?
+How to pay them back safely.

-The contactless card spending limit's now £45
+The contactless card spending limit's rising to £100

-For transactions over £45, you can pay in the normal way with chip and PIN.
+For transactions over £100, you can pay in the normal way with chip and PIN.
 Or if you'd prefer to avoid touching keypads entirely, you may be able to use contactless payments on your smartphone, as these don't usually have an upper limit.

 Gas safety inspections can be delayed if you're self-isolating